 Frequently Asked Questions

-The cheapest option will depend on the shed style, materials, plus delivery and labor costs.
+The cheapest option for a shed will depend on the shed style, materials, plus delivery and labor costs.
 Buying a kit may be a little more expensive than buying the same building plans and materials separately but can save shopping and prep time because the pieces are already cut to size.
 For labor, consider whether you have the skills and time or it’s better to hire it out.
 You can also buy prefab sheds that vendors install for you.
 Additional costs may include a building permit, concrete flooring, electrical and water lines.